evkx/evkx.github.io/content/models/volkswagen/id.5/ID.5_Pro/_index.md

 ## Drivetrain

 Volkswagen ID.5 Pro has a rear-wheel drive system supported by one motor on the rear axle.
-The motor(s) used are [Induction Motors](../../../../technology/motors/asm/).
+The motor used are [Induction Motors](../../../../technology/motors/asm/).

+### Suspension

 The front suspension is [MacPherson Strut](../../../../technology/suspension/#macpherson-strut), and the rear suspension is [Multilink](../../../../technology/suspension/#multilink).
 The standard suspension includes steel springs and hydraulic dampers.
 The standard suspension has steel springs with a fixed height but an optional damping adjustment.
 The ground clearance with this suspension is 170 mm.